Naladchik/ADS1256-hardware/README.md

 # ADS1256-hardware
-See Schematics.jpg
+See Schematics.jpg.
-I built it in IAR IDE
+I built the firmware in IAR IDE.